 Local Community Links:

-The West Palm Beach station was built in the Mediterranean Revival style by Harvey & Clarke Architects for the Seaboard Coast Line Railroad and opened with the arrival of the Orange Blossom Special on January 29, 1925.
+The West Palm Beach station was built in the Mediterranean Revival style by Harvey & Clarke Architects for the Seaboard Air Line Railroad and opened with the arrival of the Orange Blossom Special on January 29, 1925.
 The station has been on the National Register of Historic Places since June 19, 1973.

 The station is an intermodal nexus for intercity passenger and commuter rail, local buses, and taxis.
 Tri-Rail commuter train passengers use this station to access Palm Beach International Airport via a bus route or taxi.
 Amtrak began passenger service at West Palm Beach in 1971, and Tri-Rail initiated passenger service between West Palm Beach and Miami in 1989.
 The historic station was restored and rededicated in April 1991.
 Planned by Oliver and Glidden Architects, the work included restoration of ornamental cast stone elements, exterior masonry, doors and windows and iron and tile work.
 The red clay tile roof was replaced, as were the electrical, lighting, plumbing and heating, ventilation and air conditioning systems.